 - Temporal resolution refers to the frequency of ﬂyovers by the sensor.
 This is relevant for time-series studies, or if cloud cover over a given area makes it necessary to repeat the data collection.

 Processing remotely sensed imagery involves many steps to convert the radiance measured by the sensor to the information desired by the user.
 These processing steps result in diﬀerent “levels” of processed data, which are often described as follows:

 - Level 0 refers to unprocessed instrument data at full resolution.
 Data are in ”engineering units” such as volts or digital counts.

 - Level 1a is unprocessed instrument data at full resolution, but with information such as radiometric and geometric calibration coeﬃcients and georeferencing parameters appended, but not yet applied, to the Level 0 data.

-sensor units (e.g., radiance units) via application of the calibration
+units (e.g., radiance units) via application of the calibration coeﬃcients.

-coeﬃcients.
 Level 0 data are not recoverable from level 1b data.
-Science
+Science starts with